 The key difference between an oral history interview and an interview you would conduct as a journalist (or in other disciplines) is its focus on lengthy testimonies on past events rather than purely contemporary experiences, as well as the form's emphasis on the "narrator as expert."

 In an oral history interview, you are asking questions to further the narrator's dialog and personal realizations rather than only accumulating information you deem relevant.

 A podcasts is a digital audio file that is episodic in nature that can be downloaded or streamed on the internet.
 Podcast is a portmanteau of iPod and broadcast.
 Podcasts cover any topic and can range in length.

 Podcasts can contain oral history interviews but are not exclusively focused on historical events.
 The technology needed to produce and process a podcast or an oral history is similar.

-If you are unsure or your interviews will involve at-risk populations, look at the resources posted here.
+If you are unsure or your interviews will involve at-risk populations, consult the resources available through the Davidson College Human Subjects Office, posted here.
 It is always advisable to reach out to IRB with any questions.

 Are you teaching a class with an oral history component that has gone remote?

 Visit the Oral History Association page to view their free recording of their "Oral History at a Distance: Conducting Remote Interviews" webinar: https://www.oralhistory.org/2020/03/26/webinar-oral-history-at-a-distance-conducting-remote-interviews/.